black-sliver/PopTracker/doc/AUTOTRACKING.md

 * `:AddLocationHandler(name, callback)` called when a location was checked; args: location_id, location_name
 * `:AddScoutHandler(name, callback)` called when a location was scouted; args: location_id, location_name, item_id, item_name, item_player
 * `:AddBouncedHandler(name, callback)` called when the server sends a bounce; args: json bounce message as table

+## Other Stuff
+in addition to above interfaces, the Tracker will call
+* `autotracker_started` when a game is connected
+* `autotracker_stopped` when a auto-tracking is disabled by the user